 So far, we’ve only gotten our feet wet

-Although we’ve decided to jump in head first into this new world of work, we’re only at the beginning.
-We will continue to try and test how this will best work for the team, because right now nothing is off limits.
-We will also be sharing more insights into our journey, as this story has only scratched the surface.
-We hope that it has triggered interest and perhaps even inspired a discussion around this topic – feel free to get in touch if you want to learn more!
+As a purpose-led, self-managed organization, we will be sharing more insights into our transformational journey.
+We hope we've triggered your interest and perhaps even inspired a discussion around this topic – feel free to get in touch if you want to learn more!